frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 No one interrupted.
 Nothing needed to be added.

 We sat there for a while in a shared silence.
 Thats when the raw words came.
-The ones I couldn't give voice.
+The ones I couldn’t give voice.

 The truth is, I hate losing things.
 More than that, I’m terrified of it.